sec-bit/ckb-zkp/README.md

 1. The prover completes the trusted-setup, and generates a proof (in the form of a file);
 2. The prover sends a transaction that creates some new cells(aka. utxo, but carrying some data), with one containing the proof and vk files and using the previous contract as its type script (which means, this cell should pass the verification of the contract logic);
-3. The miner collects the transaction and execute the assigned contract.
+3. The miner collects the transaction and executes the assigned contract.
 All the cells in a transaction assigning one contract as type script are verified by the contract logic.
 Otherwise, the transaction is rejected by the miner.
 4. The prover goes public with the transaction, the proof, the vk file, and the verification contract address that is needed to do the verification.
 5. The verifier is able to verify the proof using the information provided by the prover.

 ## Prerequisites

-1. Ensure version of rustc is **not lower than** 1.42 and use **stable** version of toolchain.
+1. Ensure the version of rustc is **not lower than** 1.42 and use **stable** version of toolchain.

 2. Install the CKB contract development framework [capsule](https://github.com/nervosnetwork/capsule).
 Access the [wiki page](https://github.com/nervosnetwork/capsule/wiki) for more details about `capsule`.